straszheimjeffrey/The-Kiln/README.md

 In my experience, the size of such applications seems to grow linearly with time, as product managers dream up more features to add and more complex ways for them to interact.
-Such as, "Hey, now that you've added a reward points system, can we hook it into the product recommendation system, so that the products with eligible bonuses appear higher?"
+Such as, they will say, "Hey, now that you've added a reward points system, can we hook it into the product recommendation system, so that the products with eligible bonuses appear higher?"